delta-io/delta-sharing/docsite/docs/development_guidelines.md

 The server is [quarkus](https://quarkus.io) application that exposes a REST API implementing Whitefox and delta-sharing protocol.
 If you never worked with Quarkus, have a look at [its awesome doc](https://quarkus.io/get-started/).

-The app is developed and run for JVM 11 because hadoop libraries (which are a dependency of delta-lake kernel) do not run properly on newer versions of the JVM.
+The app is developed and run for JVM 17, even if hadoop libraries (which are a dependency of delta-lake kernel) are not certified to run on JDK > 11 we are not encountering any issue so far.

 As soon as you clone the project you should verify that you are able to build and test locally, to do so you need to run the `check` command of Gradle, you can achieve that using either `gradlew` script in the project root (`.
 /gradlew check`) or run the same [gradle task from intellij](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html).
-If you're default jvm is not version 11, you can run `gradlew` passing another java home as follows:
+If you're default jvm is not version 17, you can run `gradlew` passing another java home as follows:
 `./gradlew -Dorg.gradle.java.home=<PATH_TO_JAVA_HOME> build`.

 Sometimes IntelliJ will tell you have build errors, especially when moving from one branch to the other.
 The problem